ilyabukalov/squid-py/README.md

 # Let's start by registering an asset in the Ocean network
 metadata = Metadata.get_example()

-# purchase and service endpoints require `brizo.url` is set in the config file
+# consume and service endpoints require `brizo.url` is set in the config file
 # or passed to Ocean instance in the config_dict.
 # define the services to include in the new asset DDO